-StarWind Virtual SAN creates a fully fault-tolerant and high-performing storage pool that is built for the virtualization workload “from scratch”.
-It basically “mirrors” inexpensive internal storage between hosts.
+StarWind Virtual SAN® is entirely software-based, hypervisor-centric virtual machine storage.
+It creates a fully fault-tolerant and high-performing storage pool that is built for the virtualization workload “from scratch”.
+StarWind Virtual SAN basically “mirrors” inexpensive internal storage between hosts.
 Virtual SAN completely eliminates any need for an expensive SAN or NAS or other physical shared storage.
 It seamlessly integrates into the hypervisor for unbeatable performance and exceptional simplicity of use.

 StarWind comes with the different set of options and deployment scenarios.
-It enables implementation of:
+It allows implementation of:

 StarWind Virtual SAN Free takes a pair of new or decommissioned commodity servers and turns them into a DIY dual-controller “shared nothing” fault-tolerant SAN and NAS by “mirroring” their internal storage between them.
 Resulting solution exposes continuously available SMB 3.02 shares and failover NFS v4.1 mount points and targets such a use cases:

 While running StarWind in Compute and Storage architecture, it is possible to scale compute and storage resources independently, with different leverages regardless from each other.
-As a result, the system better fits the task while CapEx and OpEx go through the floor, since there is no need to purchase hardware that will be essentially wasted, so the system can be created specifically for a particular task.
+As a result, the system better fits the task while CapEx and OpEx go through the floor, since there is no need to purchase hardware that will be essentially wasted.
+Thus, the system can be created specifically for a particular task.

 In order to configure the configurations that StarWind Virtual SAN Free allows please refer to the one of the step-by-step manuals that you can find by using the links below: